fenago/katacoda-scenarios/mastering-ethereum/mastering-dApps/intro.md

-Welcome to your Hyperledger Lab Exercise!
+Welcome to your Mastering Ethereum Lab Exercise!

-In this Lab we will learn about cryptogen utility.
+In this Lab we will look into dApp.